-Prepare Exercises 5% Due Mondays starting on September 18.
+Assessment/ Survey Total Weight More information Prepare Exercises 5% Due Wednesdays (first Prepare due May 15).
 Each week is equally weighted.
 Best 9 of 10.
-Perform Exercises 10% Due Fridays starting on September 22.
+Perform Exercises 5% Due Fridays (first Perform due May 18).
 Each week is equally weighted.
-For each week, the PCRS and MarkUs components are equally weighted.
 Best 9 of 10.
-Assignments 20% Three assignments: A1 (4%), A2 (8%), A3 (8%) Term Test 20% Written in person during your registered lecture time on October 17 or 18.
-Final Examination 45% To be scheduled in the final exam period.
+Quizzes 15% Five quizzes, worth 3% each.
+Assignments 20% Three assignments: A1 (4%), A2 (8%), A3 (8%) Research surveys 1% Two research surveys, each worth 0.5%.
+Dates TBA in May and August; announcements will be sent Term Test 15% Written in person on during the June exam period (June 19 - 24).
+Final Examination 39% Written in person on (to be scheduled in the final exam period).
 To pass the course, students must earn at least 40% on the final exam.

-\ We drop the lowest mark from your Prepare and Perform exercises in case you have to miss one due to illness or other personal circumstances.
-See the section on Special Consideration for more details.
+^{} We drop the lowest mark from your Prepare and Perform exercises in case you have to miss one due to illness or other personal circumstances.
+See the section on Late Policy for more details.